makayp/todo-app/README.md

 # To-Do List Application

-This is a simple and intuitive to-do list application built using React.js.
+This is a simple and intuitive to-do list application built using React.js + Vite.
 It allows users to add, edit, and delete tasks, providing an efficient way to manage daily tasks and stay organized.

 ## Features